Table of Contents

 G2 score: 4.6/5

-Userpilot is a favorite among mid-market SaaS companies because of its ease of use.
+Userpilot is commonly used by mid-market SaaS companies due to its ease of implementation.
 It allows product managers to build onboarding checklists, tooltips, and modals without needing engineering resources.
-It is highly effective for “activation.”
+It is used to support activation initiatives.
 This refers to getting a new signup to perform a key action quickly.

-It is excellent for “tech-touch” onboarding where the goal is to get a user to the “Aha!” moment quickly.
+It is used for tech-touch onboarding where the goal is to get a user to the “Aha!” moment quickly.
 Like Pendo, it operates primarily as a UI overlay.
-It can suggest what a user should do, but it generally cannot prevent them from doing the wrong thing in a complex, regulated workflow.
+It can suggest what a user should do, but it does not typically enforce complex workflow constraints.

 Pricing: Starts at $299/month (billed annually).